Takerumi/personal-site/README.md

-This is my website implemented most with HTML
+This is my website implemented with HTML only